Chemotherapy for Uterine Sarcomas

 However, some side effects from chemotherapy can last a long time.
 For example, the drug doxorubicin can damage the heart muscle over time.
 The chance of heart damage goes up as the total dose of the drug goes up, so doctors place a limit on how much doxorubicin can be given.
 Cisplatin can cause kidney damage.
 Giving large amounts of fluid before and after chemotherapy can help protect the kidneys.
 Both cisplatin and paclitaxel can cause nerve damage (called neuropathy).
 This can lead to numbness, tingling, or even pain in the hands and feet.

-For more information on chemotherapy, see our document A Guide to Chemotherapy.
+For more information on chemotherapy, see Chemotherapy.

 Last Medical Review: May 12, 2014 Last Revised: February 15, 2016